-6.6.3. allowresume allows ay team [0/1]
+6.6.3. allowsayteam [0/1]

-Controls whether players are given an option to resume when they reconnect to the server after having disconnected, allowed to use team chatting (say team or messagemode).
+Controls whether players are allowed to use team chatting (say_team or messagemode2).
 This cvar does not affect global chatting (say or messagemode).
 Defaults to ON.

 6.6.4. antinameflood [0/1]

 Controls anti-name flooding.
 If a client attempts to change their name twice within half a second, they will be booted from the server.
 Changing names twice in half a second is only possible if an alias is being used or multiple "set name" commands are issued on a single line.
 Name change flooding is an insidious way to cause clients with slower connections to overflow.
 Defaults to ON.